tinue/apa102-pi/README.md

 - Get the APA102 Library and sample light programs: `git clone https://github.com/tinue/apa102-pi.git && cd apa102-pi`
 - You might want to set the number of LEDs to match your strip: `nano runcolorcycle.py`; Update the number, Ctrl-X and "Yes" to save.
 - Run the sample lightshow: `./runcolorcycle.py`.
-- Optional: Remove the previously installed central version of the library (but keep the necessary dependencies): `sudo pip3 uninstall apa102-pi`
+- Optional: Remove the previously installed version of the library (but keep the necessary dependencies): `sudo pip3 uninstall apa102-pi`

 ## Troubleshooting
 ### Flicker